 - a) Each Federation may send up to six skiers.
 Of these six skiers, a maximum of four of either sex is allowed. - b) The maximum age of any skier participating is 16 years as of December 31, preceding the tournament.
-This means that the last year of eligibility of a skier is the year in which he has his 17th birthday.
-Specifically, this means that for the tournament in 1998, anyone born in 1981 or later is eligible. - c) Each skier participating must hold a valid rating card (no older than 1 year) showing these minimum results in the event in which he or she participates:
+This means that the last year of eligibility of a skier is the year in which he has his 17th birthday. - c) Each skier participating must hold a valid rating card (no older than 1 year) showing these minimum results in the event in which he or she participates: